hypertidy/silicate/README.md

 We aim to create a classification of spatial and other hierarchical data in R with tools for more general representations of spatial primitives and the intermediate forms required for translation and analytical tasks.
 The key is to provide a relational model of indexed primitives and component elements, as a bridge to the traditionally *structural*, or *array/matrix* indexing and storage used in computer graphics and gaming.

+A **path** can be treated as a first-class type and and stored as such within a relational model, along with the other entities **objects** ("features") and **vertices**. with this approach we gain two advantages, we can *normalize* the relations (detect and remove redundancy) and also store any additional data about the entitities in the model.

+(There is an interplay between "able to store extra information" and "able to normalize", since extra data may introduce further redundancy, but we defer this issue for now since full normalization is not our primary task).

+This package provides two main schemes, the `PATH` and the `PRIMITIVE` models.
+The two models may be mutually exclusive, or they can co-exist.
+The PATH model can always be derived from the PRIMITIVE model and vice versa but the PRIMITIVE model has extra capacities that PATH cannot provide.
+(The current design is a distillation and improvement on previous implementations, see `mdsumner/gris` and `r-gris/rangl` for these earlier attempts).

 Why?
 ====